Pronwan/rustplus-desktop/README.md

 ## 🐞 Known Issues

-- **Chat crash**: Opening the chat while not connected to a server will crash the app

 - **Mixed languages**: Some UI texts may still show in German if a translation was missed

-- **Grid Estimation**: Depending on map size, the grid can be slightly off by 1/2 grid max

 - **Server-Hopping:**: Hopping through servers too quickly can cause the Listener to crash